Syncleus/aparapi-examples/README.md

 **Licensed under the Apache Software License v2**

 This project is a collection of examples for the Aparapi project.
-For more information see the Aparapi [website](http://Aparapi.com) or the [Github page](https://github.com/Syncleus/aparapi-examples).
+For more information see the Aparapi [website](http://Aparapi.com) or the [QOTO GitLab repository](https://git.qoto.org/aparapi/aparapi-examples).
+An up-to-date mirror of this repository is also maintained on [Github](https://github.com/Syncleus/aparapi-examples).

 For detailed documentation see [Aparapi.com](http://Aparapi.com).

-For support please use [Gitter](https://gitter.im/Syncleus/aparapi) or the [official Aparapi mailing list](https://groups.google.com/a/syncleus.com/d/forum/aparapi-list).
+For support please use [Gitter](https://gitter.im/Syncleus/aparapi) or the [official Aparapi mailing list and Discourse forum](https://discourse.qoto.org/c/PROJ/APA).

-Please file bugs and feature requests on [Github](https://github.com/Syncleus/aparapi-examples/issues).
+Please file bugs and feature requests at [QOTO GitLab](https://git.qoto.org/aparapi/aparapi-examples); a mirror of older issues can be found at [Github](https://github.com/Syncleus/aparapi-examples/issues).

 ## Prerequisites